tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note importance of checking for inhabitability when learning upper bounds of variables
 - note interesting concepts of relational normalization and relational factoring
     - both are weakening rewriting operations